This year, the FSA Research Project 2020 will go to Chile!

 The objective of the FSA Research Project (RP) is to provide students with insight into the world of an international consultant.
 The group consists of 18 ambitious students that will work together on various projects over eight months.
-In November, the RP commission (6 students) will select a team of 12 motivated students to join the project.
+In November, the RP committee (6 students) will select a team of 12 motivated students to join the project.

 The first challenge for the group is to acquire nine consultancy projects for Dutch companies.
 Consultancy firms provide several trainings to the students to ensure that the acquisition will be successful.
 The acquisition period will run from January to May.
 It is important that potential participants are aware that the acquisition period will take about twelve to sixteen hours a week.

 After nine projects have been acquired, the 18 students will be divided into nine groups of two students.
 Each group is assigned a suitable project and will start to prepare the project with the necessary desk research.
 The desk research will take place at the FSA office at Roeterseiland.